 Provide hands-on training for McMaster University Undergraduate students in small satellite design platforms.

-Provide opportunities for McMaster University Undergraduate students to gain valuable and employable skills in project design and National Aeronautics and Space Administration (NASA) mission management and implementation.
+Provide opportunities for McMaster University students to gain valuable and employable skills in project design as well as mission management and implementation.

 Want to read more?
 Here are some categories that might be of interest to you.

 Click on the links to learn more!